 Dawlu: A small town northwest of Mersin.

-Farzman in the vicinity of Ra'ban.
+Farzman: A town in the vicinity of Ra'ban.

 Harran: once a great city, a day's journey south from Edessa but now is a small village.

-Hisno d'Mansur: a town north of Samosata on the west bank of the Euphrates; also called Adyaman.
+Hisno d'Mansur: a town north of Samosata on the west bank of the Euphrates.
+Also called Adyaman.

 Hisno d'Ziyad: the town of Kharput between Amid and Melitene.
 Its people moved to the nearby new town of Ma'murat al-'Aziz.